 The PA-S(2): Clinical Education (12 months)

 The second year consists of clinical rotations in hospitals, private practices, and other patient care areas over the remaining 12 months of the program.
-Some electives may be available for choice by the student.
-The following areas of concentration are required in this education phase: Internal Medicine, Surgery, Emergency Medicine, Pediatrics, and Family Medicine.
-Students also complete one selective rotation in orthopedics, dermatology or prenatal care/gynecology.
+The following areas of concentration are required in this clinical phase: Internal Medicine, Surgery, Emergency Medicine, Pediatrics, and Family Medicine, OB/GYN and Behavioral Health.
+Students also complete three electives.

 During the second year, students are required to return to campus after each rotation.
 These "End of Rotation" events include testing, review seminars, job preparation and didactic instruction in contemporary clinical medicine and surgery topics.